-|2020 planning figures|
+|2021 planning figures|

 |100%||of people of concern will be registered on an individual basis|

-|100%||of targeted households will have basic needs met with multi-purpose cash grants or vouchers|
+|100%||of targeted households will see their basic needs met with multi-purpose cash grants or vouchers|

-|100%||of refugees living in Mali with intention to return will return voluntarily|
+|100%||of refugees living in Mali with an intention to return home will be assisted to voluntarily repatriate|

 |100%||of identified people of concern in need of resettlement will be submitted for resettlement|

-|2018 year-end results|
+|2019 year-end results|